Oops, you did it again. You spent too much time in the sun, and now you look like a human lobster.

 Having too much fun in the sun – and even partly cloudy weather – can hurt you in more ways than one.
 It may leave you looking like Ariel’s friend Sebastian and make you the butt of friends’ jokes, but even worse, it can cause lasting damage to your skin, putting you at greater risk for skin cancer.

-“Repeated sunburns have been linked to skin cancer, so being aware of your surroundings and staying covered or using sunscreen is really important in the short and long term,” said Lyndsay Deeter, MD, a burn surgeon and director of the Western States Burn Center at North Colorado Medical Center Wound Clinic in Greeley, CO.
+“Repeated sunburns have been linked to skin cancer, so being aware of your surroundings and staying covered or using sunscreen is really important in the short and long term,” said Bellal Joseph, MD, a trauma and general surgeon at Banner - University Medical Center Tucson.
 “Burn prevention is an important step in preventing skin cancer, because it can help you completely avoid or minimize any issues while you’re in the sun.”

 While you may know what you’re supposed to do to prevent a burn, you now see the error of your ways and need help STAT! for the red, warm heat radiating from your body.

-Dr. Deeter shares a few dos and don’ts to help ease your suffering and soothe the pain.
+Dr. Joseph shares a few dos and don’ts to help ease your suffering and soothe the pain.

 Do’s and Don’ts for Treating Bad Sunburns